GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 <h3>News</h3>
 - [9/2025] Invited guest lecture at UNC Chapel Hill hosted by [Zhun Deng](https://www.zhundeng.org/).
-- [9/2025] Our tutorial "Socially Responsible and Trustworthy Generative Foundation Models: Principles, Challenges, and Practices" is also accepted to ICDM'25.
+- [9/2025] Our tutorial "Responsible GenFMs: From Foundational Principles to Real-World Impact" is accepted to ICDM'25.
 - [8/2025] Two papers accepted to EMNLP'25.
 - [8/2025] Our paper "Interpretable named entity recognition via integrating logical rule learning with deep neural networks" is accepted to Expert Systems with Application Journal.
 - [8/2025] Our tutorial "Socially Responsible and Trustworthy Generative Foundation Models: Principles, Challenges, and Practices" is accepted to CIKM'25.